Dismiss Modal

 • 500mg Calcium citrate with vitamin D (2x/day - sleeve) (3x/day – gastric bypass)

 Despite supplementation, vitamin D deficiency is the most commonly observed deficiency five years postoperatively in sleeve gastrectomy patients.
 Many bariatric patients struggle with adherence to the vitamin regimen in addition to all the other lifestyle changes involved, as it can be overwhelming to some.
-This is why we stress getting used to taking vitamins on a regular basis prior to surgery, so that it becomes part of a regular daily routine.
+If you start making small changes gradually as you go through the pre-surgery process, it is a lot easier than trying to implement everything all at once.

 Tips for Proper Vitamin & Mineral Supplementation